Grizzlies vs. Hawks Prediction & Picks - December 23

 - Computer Predicted Total: 232.3

-- When it comes to topping the point total in 2023-24, Atlanta and its opponents are more successful (64.3% of the time) than Memphis and its opponents (37%).
+- Atlanta and its opponents have eclipsed the total 64.3% of the time this season (18 out of 28).
+That's more often than Memphis and its opponents have (10 out of 27).

-- The Grizzlies have a .556 winning percentage as a moneyline favorite (5-4) this season, better than the .333 winning percentage for the Hawks as a moneyline underdog (5-10).
+- As a moneyline favorite this season, the Grizzlies are 5-4, while the Hawks are 5-10 as moneyline underdogs.

 Put your picks to the test and bet on the Grizzlies with BetMGM Sportsbook.